JosephiusX/Talkative_V2/README.md

              /topics : 'description' to 'topic'
                 reduced topics to 'topic'

         changing ' /' to either '/topics' or '/notes'

+    changing 'topic' to 'discription' in topics actions same with the topic form

+I think im on to something with this form but now I cant enter anything into either of the text inputs for adding a topic

+    now I can enter the text in (description is working) but nothing is being saved

+    fixed spelling of discription in topics actions

+ITS ALIVE !!!!!!!!!
+im now able to save multiple notes and multiple topics (currently with a paragraph of phrases) each with timestamps

+Next I want to